ucsb-bren/ESM296-3W-2016/wk02_program/index.md

     This repository will store your organization's website files, so the repository of files at `http://github.com/<organization>/<organization>.github.io` (eg <http://github.com/whaleroute/whaleroute.github.io>) will eventually be viewable at `http://<organization>.github.io` (eg <http://whaleroute.github.io>), but only after you add an index.html, per [pages.github.com](https://pages.github.com).
 That will come later, after you learn RMarkdown.
 For now you'll use this repository to work on your Git and Github skills.

 4. Now every member of the group should obtain this repository onto your local machine for editing, ie `git clone`.
-You can do this via RStudio menu File, New Project..., Version Control, Git
+You can do this via RStudio menu File, New Project..., Version Control, Git.
+Substitute with your own `<organization>` like below (not `whaleroute`):

     ![](img/rstudio_new-project-git.png)